OSAS/rh-events/2013/FOSDEM.md

 of oVirt and VDSM architecture including VDSM storage concepts.
 This will be followed by GlusterFS as a VDSM Storage Domain, as well as GlusterFS domain support in oVirt engine.

+## Trends in Open Source Security
+### Name: Florian Weimer
+### Room: Janson
+### Time: Sat Feb 2 2013, 16:00 - 16:50 CET

+This presentation examines current challenges in Open Source security and sketches ideas to address them.

+Linux distributions deal with a large number of code bases predominantly written by others, some of them huge.
+This makes it difficult to address vulnerabilities in a consistent fashion.
+There is increasing demand for difficult-to-use technology, such as cryptography, and more and more upstream projects are forced to deal with vulnerabilities in their code.

 ## How to build an Identity Management System on Linux